-The Minnesota Historic Preservation Office (MnHPO) at the Minnesota Historical Society (MHS) acts as the principal environmental review agency for the state with regard to assessing the impacts of development projects on historic properties.
+The Minnesota State Historic Preservation Office (SHPO) at the Minnesota Historical Society (MNHS) acts as the principal environmental review agency for the state with regard to assessing the impacts of development projects on historic properties.

 Historic properties include both standing structures and archaeological sites.
-While MnHOP's focus is on federal undertakings as specified in Section 106 of the National Historic Preservation Act, MnHPO also acts for MHS with regard to state law (Minnesota Statutes 138.40, 138.665, and 116d).
+While SHPO's focus is on federal undertakings as specified in Section 106 of the National Historic Preservation Act, SHPO also acts with regard to state law (Minnesota Statutes 138.40, 138.665, and 116d).

-Because MnHPO has well-established systems and experienced staff dedicated to environmental review, the Office of the State Archaeologist (OSA) has traditionally deferred to MnHPO for commenting on development projects, under Minnesota Statutes 138.40 and 116d.
+Because SHPO has well-established systems and experienced staff dedicated to environmental review, the Office of the State Archaeologist (OSA) has traditionally deferred to SHPO for commenting on development projects, under Minnesota Statutes 138.40 and 116d.
 This allows OSA to focus on burial site reviews (Minnesota Statutes 307.08) and other duties specified under the Field Archaeology Act.

 Construction and Development Plans

 OSA will review plans and reports per state law (Minnesota Statutes 138.40, Subd.
 3), but keep in mind the background above and the resource constraints of the office (as outlined on the Your Role page under When to Contact Us ).

 Informal agency or developer requests may also be reviewed by OSA, even if no official OSA action is required, such as when the development is on private land and does not threaten burial sites.
 Citizens often ask the state archaeologist for information regarding potential impacts to archaeological resources by developments in their neighborhood.
 This information is provided as necessary and when possible.

 Reviewing Projects for Potential Archaeological Impact

 When OSA is engaged in a project review, it first examines the scope of a project to see if it has potential to harm an archaeological site.